mysensors/NodeManager/README.md

 * Switch to your local development branch: `git checkout development`
 * Fetch the latest version from the main project's repository: `git fetch upstream`
 * Merge into your development copy all the changes from the main repository: `git merge development upstream/development`
+* Update the development branch of your repository: `git push origin development`

 Create a branch for the fix/feature you want to work on and apply changes to the code:
 * Create and switch to a new branch (give it a significant name, e.g. fix/enum-sensors): `git checkout -b <yourbranch>`
 * Do any required change to the code
 * Include all the files changed for your commit: `git add .`
 * Commit the changes: `git  commit -m"Use enum instead of define for defining each sensor #121"`
+* Ensure both the main sketch and the config.h file do not present any change
 * Push the branch with the changes to your repository: `git push origin <yourbranch>`
-* Visit https://github.com/<username>/NodeManager/branches and click the "New pull request" button just aside your newly created branch
+* Visit `https://github.com/<username>/NodeManager/branches` and click the "New pull request" button just aside your newly created branch
 * Fill in the request with a significant title and description and select the "development" branch from the main repository to be compared against your branch
 * Submit the request and start the discussion
 * Any additional commits to your branch which will be presented within the same pull request
-* When the pull request is merged, delete your working branch: `git branch -d <yourbranch>`
+* When the pull request is merged, delete your working branch: `git branch -D <yourbranch>`
+* Update your local and remote development branch as per the instructions above

 If there are changes introduced to the development branch that conflicts with an open pull request, you will have to resolve the conflicts and update the PR:
 * Fetch and merge into development any change from upstream/development as detailed above